Refresh Renovations offer design and build services for new builds, house renovations and home extensions throughout the United Kingdom.

 Historically, clay has been a popular roofing material due to its flexibility and longevity.
 It can be used for intricate shapes and also requires very little maintenance despite having high resistance to wind, frost and fire.
 Interestingly, clay also reflects, with the result that the property is less subject to fluctuations in internal temperature, and does not expand or contract with the seasons.
 Clay is, however, relatively heavy, so it is wise to double-check that the existing roof structure can support the weight of clay tiles before starting work.

-Kelley Malcher of Surrey builders, Refresh Renovations, believes that when it comes to building projects we all tend to take the roof for granted but that in reality, it’s worth looking up and giving more thought to what’s going to be above our heads.
-‘At Refresh we like to encourage our clients to think carefully about the range of roofing options available to them,’ says Kelley.
-‘In our experience clients will tend to opt for the standard tiles unless we talk through all the alternatives with them.
-There’s obviously a balance to be struck between the aesthetics, the practicalities and the budget available, but we always urge our clients to consider the full range of different materials before specifying the roof.
-It goes without saying that some materials will be more appropriate for their project than others, but it’s definitely worth thinking outside the box when it comes to something as important as the roof.’
+__There’s obviously a balance to be struck between the aesthetics, the practicalities and the budget available, but we always urge our clients to consider the full range of different materials before specifying the roof.
+It goes without saying that some materials will be more appropriate for their project than others, but it’s definitely worth thinking outside the box when it comes to something as important as the roof.

-Surrey builders Refresh Renovations offer design and build services.
+Refresh Renovations offer design and build services throughout the United Kingdom.
 To discuss your new-build, home extension or renovation project roofing options, please get in touch today using the enquiry form listed alongside, or if you would like to submit a more comprehensive enquiry, you can do so on the Get In Touch page.

 All Refresh Renovations franchises are independently owned and operated.